 1. Clear Goals for Your Trifold Brochure

 Start your project with a creative brief that will set up your project for success.
-Clarify at this stage:

 - Build a buzz around a new product launch;

+Second, set the budget limits and constraints.
 For a friendly budget brochure marketing you need to:

 - Estimate a reasonable price for the copywriting.
 If you’re not comfortable writing it by yourself, consider hiring a professional writer.
 Expect to spend from $100 to $300 for a professional copywriting.